-8. How do I Make Sure That I Have Received the Help I Needed?
+8. How do I Make Sure I Have Received the Help I Needed?

-Does the report provide you with a practical, sensible solution to your problem?
+Once you have received the report, does it provide you with a practical, sensible solution to your problem?
 Or, do you think you have ended up with something completely 'over the top', or a mountain of generic paperwork?
 If necessary, ask the consultant to explain, and to consider whether there may be a simpler alternative.

-Read the report when you receive it and if there is something that is incorrect or you do not understand or agree with, you should take this up with the consultant accordingly.
+Read the report when you receive it and if there is something that is incorrect or you do not understand or agree with, you should take this up with the consultant as soon as practical.